-The second crew departs from Earth in October 2026.
-They travel to Mars on a slightly longer trajectory of 240 days.
+The second crew departs from Earth in 2026.
 With the second crew, the Cargo for the third crew is also launched.

-The second crew lands On Mars in July 2027.
+The second crew lands On Mars in 2027.
 They are welcomed by the first crew, who has already prepared their living quarters.
-The hardware for crew three will land a few weeks later and added to the settlement.
+The hardware for crew three will land a few weeks later and will be added to the settlement.
 This process continues as additional crews land every two years.